 These jagirs, in the initial days, were carefully assessed so that their revenues were roughly equal to the salary of the mansabdar.

 However, in the later stage, there was a shortage of jagirs.
-Also the size of the jagirs started to shrink.
+Also, the size of the jagirs started to shrink.

 In the Aurengazeb era, the revenue collected by Mansabdars for the government was not enough to pay the salary assigned to them.

-Mansabdari System: Terms which you should understand
+Mansabdari System: Terms that you should understand

 - Mashrut = conditional rank = which means an increase of sawar rank for a short period.